Dead Birds (1963 film): Background

 Dead Birds reflects the concerns of anthropology emergent by the early 1960s relating to the practice of warfare in non-state level societies.
 The film also fits the-then dominant paradigm of structural-functionalism that emphasized demonstrating how diverse characteristics fit into the larger pattern of the culture.
 Dead Birds has been taken to exemplify the approach of anthropological holism as it knits together small and seemingly insignificant moments and actions, with those of great cultural significance.

 Release

 The film was first shown at an evening meeting of the American Academy of Arts and Sciences held at the Cohen Arts Center at Tufts University, Boston, on Nov.
 13, 1963.
-It was first distributed by Contemporary Films located at 267 West 25th Street, New York, NY.
+It was first distributed by Contemporary Films at 267 West 25th Street, New York.

 Reception

 Since the film's release, some reviewers have praised filmmaker Gardner's presentation as poetic and cinematographic, while others have criticized it as lacking a clear scientific and ethnographic focus.
 Reviewers have frequently remarked on its evocation of a Dani fable and its supporting shots of birds.
 The most-noted visual is the long take of a bird soaring over the Baliem Valley that is the film's establishing shot.
 Reviewers point out that the film foregrounds Dugum Dani understandings of the world.
 Others complained that the film gave short shrift to data on the culture such as the kinship system and food production.
 Though stylistically impressive, Dead Birds has been criticized with respect to its authenticity.
 The characters who speak in the film are never subtitled, and even then the voice itself is not always what it seems.
 What the audience perceives as Weyak's voice is actually a post-filming dub of Karl G. Heider speaking Dani.
 Gardner himself did not speak Dani, and so all his interpretations of events are second-hand.
 The battle sequences are made up of many shots taken during different battles and stitched together to give the appearance of temporal unity.
 The apparent continuity stems from the post-synchronized sound, and in fact all the sound in the film is post-synched.
 Heider, himself, admits in his book Ethnographic Film, that some of the battle films were edited out of sequence, intercut with a scene of the women at the salt pool, which was filmed at a different time than the battle sequences.